angristan/openvpn-install/README.md

 ### Headless install

-It's also possible to run the script headless.
+It's also possible to run the script headless, e.g. without waiting for user input, in an automated manner.

 Example usage:
 ```bash